Fukki/auto-target/README.md

 maxTarget is Follow your skill max target and glyph.
 Please decrease and increase maxTarget by your self it's not auto detect.
 ```
-# Auto Cast not working
+# Auto Target not working and skill try to spam
 goto your SP or PR config and disable that skill you want to auto-cast from this moudule

 # Warning